venteng/finalytics/README.md

 1. "download": template to download.
    - '20240602 TEN (template).key': Presentation details and techniques for editing slides, manuscripts, and thesises.
    - '20240701 finalytics README (template).numbers': a summary of your target and procedures
+   - '20100801 SSRN' overleaf template for SSRN papers
+   - '20100801 NYCU' overleaf template for NYCU thesis
 2. "python": Some python codes maybe in general useful
 3. "tools": How to download data and high computer performance
 4. "topic": Research topics identified, explored, and clarified from the project